srobo/runbook/docs/competition/teams/role-descriptions/reception.md

 ## Required Items

 You should have the following items present for your duties.
-If you do not, please let the competition team coordinator know as soon as possible.
+If you do not, please let the competition event coordinator know as soon as possible.

 * Spare Media Consent Forms (MCFs) to allow visitors to enter.
 * Pens to fill in forms.